 If your family has lost a loved one because someone else was negligent, you may think you should be compensated for the value of the person’s life being cut short.
-However, any North Carolina wrongful death attorney will explain that the law does not work that way.
-The reason is, the law recognizes that everyone is going to die, so the loss of life is not something you get compensated for.
+However, our Durham wrongful death attorney will explain that the law does not work that way.
+The reason is the law recognizes that everyone is going to die, so the loss of life is not something you get compensated for.

-However, there is a North Carolina Wrongful Death Statute that says family members of a deceased person are entitled to be compensated for some very specific losses, and the list is long.
-We will be glad to answer any questions you may have about a wrongful death claim, in a free consultation.
+However, there is a North Carolina Wrongful Death Statute that says family members of a deceased person are entitled to be compensated for some particular losses, and the list is long.
+Our personal injury lawyers will gladly answer any questions about a wrongful death claim in a free consultation.

 Who can bring the claim?

-A wrongful death lawyer will help direct you to the best way to set up an estate for your deceased loved one.
+A wrongful death attorney will help direct you to the best way to set up an estate for your deceased loved one.
 Under the law, the administrator of the estate is the person authorized to bring a wrongful death claim or a lawsuit on behalf of the deceased’s surviving family members (husband or wife, financially dependent children, parent, or sibling).
-The wrongful death attorney technically represents the estate administrator, and the administrator has a fiduciary duty to act in the best interests of the estate, for all of the beneficiaries.
+The wrongful death attorney technically represents the estate administrator, and the administrator has a fiduciary duty to act in the estate’s best interests for all beneficiaries.

-Also, like with any personal injury claim, a prompt investigation can help preserve the important evidence you will need to prove who is responsible for the death.
-For these reasons it is important to contact a wrongful death lawyer as soon as possible to start the process.
+Also, like with any personal injury claim, a prompt investigation can help preserve the vital evidence you will need to prove who is responsible for the death.
+For these reasons, contacting a Durham wrongful death attorney as soon as possible is vital to start the process.

-What can you expect your wrongful death attorney to do?
+What can you expect your Durham wrongful death attorney to do?

-Our wrongful death lawyers work with private investigators and experts in diverse fields such as engineering, accident reconstruction and medicine to prove how the death was caused.
-In these cases, we often file a lawsuit right away, because we know the fight will be tough and because we want to act fast to preserve your rights.
+Our wrongful death lawyers work with private investigators and experts in diverse fields, such as engineering, accident reconstruction, and medicine, to prove how the death was caused.
+In these cases, we often file a lawsuit immediately because we know the fight will be challenging, and we want to act fast to preserve your rights.

 This is what an estate administrator can ask a North Carolina jury to consider when it makes an award of monetary damages to the estate of someone killed by someone else’s negligence: